Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- The combined points per game average of the two teams, 65.8, is 5.3 points more than Saturday's over/under.

-- Saturday's over/under is 4.8 points lower than the two team's combined 65.8 points per game average.
+- This contest's over/under is 11.7 points more than the 48.8 these two squads combine to surrender per game this season.

-- The 48.8 combined points per game that these two squads have allowed this season are 12.2 fewer than the 61 over/under in this contest.

-- The Ducks and their opponents score an average of 56.8 points per game, 4.2 fewer than Saturday's total.
+- The average total in Ducks games this season is 56.8, 3.7 points fewer than Saturday's over/under of 60.5 .

+- In 2021, games involving the Beavers have averaged a total of 59.7 points, 0.8 fewer than this game's set over/under.

 Oregon Stats and Trends

-- This season, the Ducks have just two against the spread wins in eight games as a favorite of 7 points or more.
+- The Ducks have been favored by 7 points or more eight times this season and have covered the spread in two of them.

-- Oregon's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Oregon's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- When Oregon scores more than 24.8 points, it is 4-4 against the spread and 8-0 overall.
+- When Oregon records more than 24.8 points, it is 4-4 against the spread and 8-0 overall.

-- Oregon is 4-5 against the spread and 8-1 overall when the team piles up more than 377 yards.
+- When Oregon picks up more than 377 yards, the team is 4-5 against the spread and 8-1 overall.

 - The Ducks have turned the ball over 11 times this season, five fewer than the Beavers have forced (16).